Capillary Films and Calendered Mesh

 Capillary films are supplied as dense, pinhole free photopolymer emulsion on a temporary mylar backing; as received thickness uniformity of the photopolymer is excellent.
 The availability of films in a range of standard thicknesses along with the ability to fine-tune final thickness through the use of backing emulsions, provides a capability for virtually any discrete thickness between 3 microns and 60 microns (depending on mesh size), without resorting to lamination.

-The reproducibility and uniformity of emulsion thickness in capillary film screens results in a much more consistent ink deposit, even over large print areas.
+The reproducibility and uniformity of emulsion thickness in capillary film screens result in a much more consistent ink deposit, even over large print areas.

 Shorter exposure times and high U.V absorbency of the films results in less undercutting during exposure and after wash out.
 The extremely smooth, flat surface of the films enables the closest reproduction of the positive and much improved print definition.
 A result of these characteristics is that a 0.15mm line feature on a photopositive will produce a 0.15mm feature in the exposed screen, even at emulsion thickens of 25 microns or more.